 - The athlete catches the ball as thrown by the therapist and immediately throws the ball back, maintaining the elevated arm position

 The ‘push’ is performed with the arms straight.
-Protract the shoulder blades and keep the back round.
+Protract the shoulder blades and keep the back around.
 Bend the elbows to return to the start position and repeat.

 This exercise increases the strength of the trunk and shoulders and enhances shoulder coordination.